TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/03_lesson/lesson_plan_1.03_script_mode_and_variables.md

 3. Debrief
 	1. Discuss any surprising results.
 	2. Discuss why it might be helpful to have an interactive console?
 How is it different than snap?
-	3. Compare how python handles variables to how SNAP! handles
+	3. Compare how Python handles variables to how SNAP! handles
 4. Opportunities for more
     1. If students are moving quickly, have students practice higher order-of-operations problems.
 Ask students to come up with a way to print two lines with only one print statement.
 Allow for students to Google the `\n` character.